 This list is not all-inclusive, of course, but these are the ones that you will most likely run across on a consistent basis.
 I’ll list and describe each type – and then provide tips on how to deal with each of them.

-By far, most of your customers are going to be great people.
-It’s a myth that you’re always going to have problems with people when they drink – don’t fall for it.
+I keep adding to this list – so stay tuned!
 You want to be a bartender to make great money and meet people.
 Let’s meet some now…

 1. The “Best” Type Bar Customer